Ejaculation problems are common sexual problems in men.

 - encourage couples to explore any relationship issues they have, and give them advice about resolving them

-- show the couple techniques that can help you "unlearn" the habit of premature ejaculation (the two most popular techniques are the "squeeze" and "stop-go" techniques)
+- show the couple techniques that can help you "unlearn" the habit of premature ejaculation (the 2 most popular techniques are the "squeeze" and "stop-go" techniques)

 In the squeeze technique, your partner masturbates you, but stops before the point of ejaculation and squeezes the head of your penis for between 10 to 20 seconds.
 They then let go and wait for another 30 seconds before resuming masturbation.
 This process is carried out several times before ejaculation is allowed to occur.

-The stop-go technique is similar, but your partner doesn’t squeeze your penis.
+The stop-go technique is similar, but your partner does not squeeze your penis.
 Once you feel more confident about delaying ejaculation, you and your partner can begin to have sex, stopping and starting as required.

 These techniques may sound simple, but they require lots of practice.

 Selective serotonin reuptake inhibitors (SSRIs) are designed to treat depression, but they also delay ejaculation.
 SSRIs used for this purpose include: